oktadev/okta-blog/_source/_posts/2020-11-30-rider-csharp-visual-studio-alternative.md

 return RedirectToAction("Index", "Home");
 ```

 Finally, run the project and you will see a *Sign In* link at the top right of the web app.
-Click the link and you will be redirected to Okta’s Single Sign-On page for authentication.
+Click the link and you will be redirected to Okta's Single Sign-On page for authentication.
 Once you log in, you will be redirected back to the app, and you will be logged in with your Okta account.

 Next, I will add a page for displaying and modifying user details.